ChingHuanChiu/collie/collie/README.md

 ## TODO:
-1. Use the MLFLOW to record the PytorchTrainer training metadata.(trainer)
+1. Complete the Puser , the model uri need to be handled.
-2. Develope the PytorchTuner
+2. Finish the airflow.py
-3. Develope the Deployer.